 Based on the historical number of study-eligible households issued vouchers each year across the two PHAs, we anticipate approaching 1284 households to offer enrollment in the intervention.
 We will track core short-run outcomes on treatment and control groups using PHA administrative data.
-To track service usage, we will use implementation data input by the Family and Housing Navigators into a MIS overseen by MDRC.
 Subsequent analysis will attempt to use Washington state school test-score data for the children and IRS administrative tax data for the household members.